stefan-hoeck/idris2-async/README.md

 application is supposed to be run on one of Idris's Scheme backends, and can thus make use of more than one physical core.
 The core function for running an `Async` computation is `IO.Async.Type.runAsyncWith`, which takes an `EventLoop e` as its first argument.
+Typically an implementation of `EventLoop e` comes with its own convenience functions for starting the loop and running computations.

-An `EventLoop`'s main functionality is to provide function `spawn`, which allows us to enqueue an arbitrary `PrimIO` action that will then be processed by the execution context.
-One implementation of this type is provided in module `IO.Async.Loop.Epoll`, which uses a fixed-size pool of operating system threads to process the enqueued `IO` actions.
+An `EventLoop`'s main functionality is to provide function `spawn`, which allows us to enqueue an arbitrary `IO1` action (this is like `PrimIO` but comes from the *ref1* library) that will then be processed by the execution context.
+One implementation of this type is provided in module `IO.Async.Loop.ThreadPool`, which uses a fixed-size pool of operating system threads to process the enqueued `IO` actions.
 If the number of threads is greater than one, we get true parallelism when processing